 Glen Carbon, Ill.

-Dollar is a partner with St. Louis-based EMD Consulting, which assists nonprofit groups in fundraising, leadership development and building organizational strength.
+Gary Dollar serves as the Moderator for the Cooperative Baptist Fellowship.
+He is a partner with St. Louis-based EMD Consulting, which assists nonprofit groups in fundraising, leadership development and building organizational strength.
 He retired in 2013 as CEO of the United Way of Greater St. Louis after leading the organization for 12 years and building it into the nation’s fifth largest United Way chapter.
 During Dollar’s tenure, the United Way of Greater St. Louis raised more than $1 billion and grew its annual revenue to more than $70 million.
 Dollar is a graduate of North Central College in Naperville, Ill., Eastern Illinois University in Charleston, Ill., and Southern Baptist Theological Seminary in Louisville, Ky.